Features

 export default Scheduler;

-Normally, you will specify the event content is using the text or html property of the event data object:
+Normally, you would specify the event content is using the text or html property of the event data object:

 {